MicrosoftDocs/Hololens/hololens/includes/tools-network-diagnostics.md

 1. Select **Save**.

 On your HoloLens 2, configure Fiddler as the proxy server*.
-If your HoloLens 2 devices is running Windows Holographic builds 20279.1006 and later (Insiders and the upcoming release), use the following steps to configure proxy:
+If your HoloLens 2 devices are running Windows Holographic builds 20279.1006 and later (Insiders and the upcoming release), use the following steps to configure proxy:

 1. Open the **Start** menu and go **Settings -> Network & Internet -> Status -> Wi-Fi network's Properties**.
 1. Scroll down to **Proxy**.